 Even though PHP has an intrinsic array data type you as the programmer have the ability to manipulate arrays in several different ways.
 PHP can manipulate the array() data type as though it were a stack data structure through two simple functions, array_push() and array_pop() which just reinforces how versatile PHP can be.
-This article… Click this link to continue reading the remainder of the article
+This article… Continue reading the remainder of this post

 PHP is a great little language with a lot of neat functions to help you manipulate arrays and strings.
 It’s obvious why it is one of the more popular languages for developing on the backend of web sites.
-Often I find myself needing to wrap an array of strings in a list of HTML or… Yearning to get the rest of “PHP Imploded Wrap?”
-Click the link!
+Often I find myself needing to wrap an array of strings in a list of HTML or… Yearning to get the remainder of “PHP Imploded Wrap?”
+Click on this link!